ufjschool/ob-s14/drafts/final/aerial silk.md

 It’s not only a skill that requires strength, power, flexibility and bravery, but it’s also a talent that can only be mastered with practice and patience.

-Those passing by can find Rosen, 24, on Tuesday and Thursday afternoons practicing in a tree next to the Broward Outdoor Recreation Center.
+Those passing by can find Rosenbloom, 24, on Tuesday and Thursday afternoons practicing in a tree next to the Broward Outdoor Recreation Center.

 “This is our tree at the moment, unless we find a better climbing tree somewhere,” she said.
 “We like it here because it’s relatively quiet, but we still have people walk by who come and talk to us and see what we’re doing, which is fun.”

 DSC_1953

-Rosen did gymnastics for two years when she was younger, mainly practicing in her backyard by herself.
+Rosenbloom did gymnastics for two years when she was younger, mainly practicing in her backyard by herself.
 Little did she know the strength and flexibility would help her with a talent she would pursue later in life.

 DSC_1908

-When Rosen was working toward getting her undergraduate degree in sustainability and the built environment, her constant escape from endless hours working in the design studio was practicing and improving as an aerialist.
+When she was working toward getting her undergraduate degree in sustainability and the built environment, her constant escape from endless hours working in the design studio was practicing and improving as an aerialist.

 It all started about three years ago when she walked by and saw a UF club practicing aerial silk in the window and decided to try it herself.